What is a built-in Squarespace domain?

 The two most common reasons for changing the Squarespace URL are:

-• Presentation.
+Presentation.
 If you are a designer sending a sample site to a client, a link that reads demo-site.squarespace.com versus ocelot-orangutan-wxyz.squarespace.com looks more polished and professional.

-• Indexing.
+Indexing.
 If Google properly indexes the URLs of your custom domain (as expected) plus the built-in Squarespace URLs (not expected), you now have multiple versions of your pages in Google’s index.
-This specific problem isn’t a show-stopper, as Google understands accidental variants.
+This specific problem isn’t a show-stopper, as Google typically understands accidental variants.
 But it isn’t ideal either—when the same content is accessible on different URLs it can (1) be a bad user experience and (2) make it more difficult for you to track how content performs in search.

 You can determine if your built-in Squarespace URLs have been indexed by using the “site:” command.
 For example, if your built-in Squarespace domain is demo.squarespace.com, type this in to your browser: site:demo.squarespace.com

 If you don’t see any results, then your site is fine.
-If you see .squarespace URLs listed, then these pages can be found in search results.
+If you see .squarespace.com URLs listed, then these pages can be found in search results.
 If you choose to update the built-in URL, Google will no longer be able to crawl the previous version—it will encounter 404 errors and eventually drop these pages from its index.
-Learn more about SEO best practices for Squarespace.
+Google’s outdated content tool allows you to request removal of old URLs.

 Why are “.squarespace” URLs indexed?